pangiann/CTF_challenges/echo_back/README.md

 So, we can write to memory an address like 0x080485ab.
 But, it takes time to print so many spaces.
 We are engineers and we can find a faster way to do this.
 We can write two bytes at a time.
 So first 85ab and then 0804.
 Before that, ofcourse we have to follow the same procedure as the previous challenge with format string attack:
-  -add to the input the address that we want to overwrite -and then find when we hit this address.
+  - add to the input the address that we want to overwrite
+  - and then find when we hit this address.

 When we find those info we can start: